roadtocode4u/spaceship/docs/icp/04-division-and-paragraph-tags/04-division-and-paragraph-tags.md

 ### Division Tags

-Div tag is used for create division, Seperate block or a section in an HTML document.
+he division tag `<div>` is used to create a division or section in an HTML document.
+It is a container that allows you to group and style related content together.

-We can use paragraph tag in div tag but we cannot use div tag in paragraph tag.

 **Syntax :**